Separative Chemistry, Materials, and Processes

 Prerequisites

-• Target audience for admission to M1: selection based on application; holder of a bachelor's degree in chemistry, physical chemistry, process engineering, or equivalent; validation of prior learning by a jury for other scientific bachelor's degrees.
+• Eligibility for admission to the M1 program: admission based on application materials; holders of a bachelor’s degree in chemistry, physical chemistry, process engineering, or an equivalent field; recognition of prior learning by a review committee for holders of other science-related bachelor’s degrees

-• Target audience for admission to M2: selection based on application; holder of a Master's 1 degree in chemistry, physical chemistry, process engineering, or equivalent; validation of prior learning by a jury for other scientific Master's degrees.
+• Eligibility for admission to the M2 program: admission based on application materials; holders of a Master’s 1 degree in chemistry, physical chemistry, process engineering, or an equivalent field; recognition of prior learning by a review committee for holders of other science-related Master’s degrees

-• Required prerequisites: Skills in chemistry or physical chemistry
+• Required prerequisites: Knowledge of chemistry or physical chemistry

-• Recommended prerequisites: Skills in solution chemistry and materials chemistry; proficiency in French is an additional asset for international students.
+• Recommended prerequisites: Knowledge of solution chemistry and materials chemistry; proficiency in French is an added advantage for international students

-'s areas of activity are: nuclear chemistry (upstream and downstream fuel cycle, waste management, decontamination and decommissioning operations); extractive and separative chemistry, chemistry for the reprocessing and recycling of strategic metals; energy, environment, chemistry; materials chemistry and process chemistry.
+'s areas of activity are: nuclear chemistry (upstream and downstream of the fuel cycle, waste management, decontamination and decommissioning operations); extractive and separative chemistry; chemistry for the reprocessing and recycling of strategic metals; energy, environment, and chemistry; materials chemistry and process chemistry.
 The types of jobs available are:

 • Chemical engineer, materials chemist, or process chemist responsible for production, analysis, quality control, or project management

-• R&D engineer in a design office or in the nuclear industry, recycling industry, or environmental sector
+• R&D engineer in a design office or in the nuclear industry, the recycling industry, or the environmental sector

-• Researcher/R&D or research engineer (after completing a PhD, which this program prepares students for): conducting scientific studies and implementing technological projects
+• Researcher / R&D or research engineer (upon completion of a Ph.D. program for which this course is designed): conducting scientific studies and implementing technological projects